A SHORT HISTORY OF VIETNAM

 In 1940 the Germans defeated France.
 Japan decided to take advantage of French weakness and they forced the French government to allow Japanese troops to occupy French Indo-China, although they left the French administration in place.

 However the French army soon arrived in the south to take control from the British.
 In the north Chinese troops moved in.
-However Ho Chi Minh soon decided that the French were the lesser of two evils and he signed a treaty, which said that French troops should replace Chinese troops in North Vietnam for 5 years.
-In return the French promised to recognised Vietnam as a 'free state'.
+However, Ho Chi Minh soon decided that the French were the lesser of two evils and he signed a treaty, which said that French troops should replace Chinese troops in North Vietnam for 5 years.
+In return, the French promised to recognized Vietnam as a 'free state'.

 The Americans then bombed the north and Congress passed the Tonkin Gulf Resolution allowing the president to take 'all necessary measures' to prevent 'further aggression'.
 As a result by December 1965 there were 183,000 US soldiers in Vietnam and by the end of 1967 there were nearly half a million.
 However the Vietcong continued their guerrilla war.

-Today the population of Vietnam is 91.5 million.
+In 2020 the population of Vietnam was 97 million.

 A brief history of Laos